mikepenz/AboutLibraries/README.md

 ##Contribute
-You can contribute by creating an informationfile for a new library, and make a pull-request at the creators git repository. if he doesn't include the information file in his repo, or if the library isn't maintained anymore you can create a pull-request here.
+You can contribute by creating an informationfile for a new library, and make a pull-request at the creators git repository.
+If he doesn't include the information file in his repo, or if the library isn't maintained anymore you can create a pull-request here.

 Please remind that if you make a pull-request here, that you have to change the *define_* string to *define_int_*.
 It is also very important that the *_strings.xml* has an unique filename (it should be named *{libraryidentifier}_strings.xml*

 ##Contributors
-none
+Moddus

 #Developed By